kantoniak/tap-the-map/README.md

 ### Game settings
 All game settings are hardcoded in `.gameplay.Gameplay.Settings`.
 In future, these can be moved to a separate file or download from somewhere.

+### Questions
+Questions used in the application are stored in `assets/questions.json` file.

 ### AR support
 Application uses EasyAR to handle augmented reality.
 All marker images are defined in `assets/targets.json`, images are held in the same folder.